 Support

 freshEHR Clinical Informatics Ltd. will be available to provide support to developers during the implementation of the models.

+We would like to propose one or two days technical training to cover specific technical aspects of openEHR such as AQL (Archetype Query Language), which will ensure that developers are familiar with these aspects.

 When will we deliver?